OUR FOUNDER AND TRUSTEE

 years in India, she has worked extensively in curriculum design, teacher training and programme evaluation of national and IB schools in India.
 Payal works with Helga Todd as a consultant on all our programmes.
 She is also a soccer mom, a drummer, and a tea-addict.

 Chris joined HTEF at the beginning of 2017 as a volunteer consultant trainer on the “Investigating Good Practice in Teaching and Learning” course for serving teachers in Delhi.
 She is now committed to working with the team at HTEF to develop new programmes and materials.

 Chris has extensive experience of working with a wide range of people from different ethnic and social backgrounds.
-Throughout her professionallife, she worked in primary schools in inner London to improve the educational opportunities for children in challenging circumstances and has comprehensive class teaching experience as teacher and Headteacher.
-(BECKYIf room As adviser, she led a team to support schools in the most effective use of their learning resources for curriculum development).
+Throughout her professional life, she worked in primary schools in inner London to improve the educational opportunities for children in challenging circumstances and has comprehensive class teaching experience as teacher and headteacher.

 Hilary Street worked in inner London as a classroom teacher, head of department, a local authority advisor and as Deputy Director of a comprehensive sixth form centre.
 She spent six years in Hong Kong managing a project for ‘more able children’ for the English Schools’ Foundation, Hong Kong Open University and taught English as a second language to adults.
 Hilary is currently a governor at her local primary school, where she chairs the Teaching, Learning and Achievement committee.